 - History of significant cardiovascular disease unless the disease is well controlled.
 Significant cardiac disease includes second/third degree heart block; significant ischemic heart disease; poorly controlled hypertension; congestive heart failure of the New York Heart Association (NYHA) Class II or worse (slight limitation of physical activity; comfortable at rest, but ordinary activity results in fatigue, palpitation or dyspnea).

 - History of arrhythmia that is symptomatic or requires treatment.
-Patients with atrial fibrillation or flutter controlled by medication are not excluded from participation in the trial.
+Patients with atrial fibrillation or flutter controlled by medication are not excluded from participation in the study.

 - History of cerebrovascular accident (CVA) within 6 months prior to randomization or that is not stable